 If you don’t have an OpenStack API client installed, you can get the subnet-id and floating-network-id from SkyAtlas Dashboard.

 Let’s test it!

 I already have this Docker image for test purposes, and we can use that image with the Kubernetes LoadBalancer service.
-Kubia is a simple node.js image which will accept HTTP requests and respond with the hostname of the machine it’s running in.
+Kubia is a simple node.js image that will accept HTTP requests and respond with the machine’s hostname it’s running in.

 Edit kubia.yaml file and change the “THE_FLOATING_NETWORK_ID.” from the line starting with “loadbalancer.openstack.org/floating-network-id:” it’s under the Service section.

 $ kubectl create -f kubia.yaml